EH128/Schedule-Planner/README.md

 # Schedule-Planner

 ## Introduction
-This React application allows users to plan out their schedules.
+This React application allows users to plan out their schedule.

 Users input:
 * Title of Event